Aaronhjlee/Facial_Feature_Predictor/README.md

 With a small subset of data, we can achieve a fairly high training score.
 With more data coming in through [transfer learning](https://machinelearningmastery.com/transfer-learning-for-deep-learning/), we should have a better more that is not overfitting to the original training data.

 ## Transfer Learning

+Transfer learning is the act of taking a model with it's architecture and the weights already calculated and building on that in order to produce a model more tailored to a different dataset.

+The model is currently training...

 ## Conclusion